BhumitArora/Medi_MultiModal_RAG/README.md

 ```

 ### 3.VLM_ColPali_RAG
 Same as ColQWEN_RAG.
-Just test out for different VLM.
+Just test out for different VLM and also more number of datasource pdf files.

 ## 🛠️ Dependencies